rickandersonaia/interview-practice/README.md

 You should include a brief explanation of your code.
 Then, what would you have to consider if the original list was provided by user input?**

+See problem1.py.
+If this were user generated content then you would need to sanitize the input data, using something like the Python library "bleach".

 **List 2-3 attacks that web applications are vulnerable to.
 How do these attacks work?
 How can we prevent those attacks?**

+**XXS - Cross site scripting** This form of attack allows a maliscious user to use a form to add script to a page that will perform some nefarious act when another visitor to that page does something on that page.

+**CSRF - Cross site request forgery**

 **Here is some starter code for a Flask Web Application.
 Expand on that and include a route that simulates rolling two dice and returns the result in JSON.